The Personal Statement

 The personal statement is part of your application to medical school but it is more.
 The personal statement is not just a product submitted to the medical school.
 Medical schools require the writing of a personal statement as an exercise in self-reflection that all students must undertake before beginning medical school.
 Medical school can be an extremely challenging, stressful experience.
 Medical schools do not want to admit medical students who do not know why they are there.
 One must be a very well-grounded, mature person, with a well-developed perspective on himself or herself, to be successful.
 Therefore, in a sense, the personal statement is not just part of the application, but writing it is a crucial part of the process of preparing for medical school and a career in medicine.

-The personal statement tells a story about you and how you have come to this point in your life.
 Often, applicants employ narrative techniques in their statements, through which the writer recounts a series of experiences or events that shaped the writer.
 An effective approach often is to write about a few of the personal experiences that sparked your interest in medicine, or clarified that medicine is the right choice for you.
 What started you on the path toward medicine?
 What help you going on that path?

 Keeping a journal can be very helpful in preparing to write your personal statement.
 You can begin a file on your computer for a premed journal, and use it to record any thoughts you have at any time about what interests you about a career in medicine and how you are preparing for it.
 Sometimes you may find that when you sit down to write, you start out with one thought, which leads to another thought, and then another, and by the end you have thought about something that you never thought about before.
 This can be a very helpful process for students before they begin to apply to medical school.